Green open access refers to outputs made freely available, in perpetuity, via a repository.

-Authors make their outputs open access via the green route by depositing their accepted manuscript (after peer review, but prior to the journal copy-editing and formatting) into a repository.
+Authors make their outputs open access via the green route by depositing their accepted manuscript (the version after peer review, but prior to the journal copy-editing and formatting) into a repository.
 At Aston, the Open Research Team then check over the metadata and manuscript and add any missing information as well as any copyright statement required by the published.
-The OR Team also add the appropriate embargo period (if required by the journal).
-Once the embargo has ended, the manuscript is freely available in perpetuity to the public through Aston's repository, Aston Publications Explorer.
+The OR Team also add the appropriate embargo period if one is required by the journal- there are many journals and publishers that do not require any embargo before a manuscript can be made open access.
+The manuscript is then made freely available in perpetuity to the public through Aston's repository, Aston Publications Explorer, either immediately or after the required embargo expires.

 As soon as your article has been accepted for publication, please log in to Pure and create a record for your publication (see these simple instructions).
 Alternatively, you can email email@example.com with your publication details so that we can do this for you.